 Under community development linkages developed with National Rural Livelihood Mission for credit linkage, NABARD for livelihood training for underprivileged women, Agriculture Universities for agriculture and livestock development related trainings and others.
-3. Have you done any impact assessment of your initiative?

 The organisation conducts periodic assessments of the programmes.
 Initiatives which complete 3 years of work, a mid line assessment is conducted; and initiative which compile 5 years of work, an impact assessment is conducted.